How Do Muslims Prepare for Ramadan: Spiritual, Practical, and Quranic Steps

 How Do Muslims Prepare for Ramadan

-How Do Muslims Prepare for Ramadan?
+How Do Muslims Prepare for Ramadan? step by step

 Actions are judged by intentions, and every person will get what they intended (Bukhari & Muslim)